spookyboo/Magus/README.md

 relevant application code and all related resources.
 Currently, only Qt projects are supported.
 Magus generates the C++ code, a Qt project file (.pro) and the relevant resources (images).

 Note, the Git repo also contains some Windows Dll's.
-These are VC2010 Qt Dll's.
+These are VC2015 Qt Dll's (64bit).
 Their purpose is more as a reference (to show which Dll's are needed for the executable).

 Some examples made with Magus:
 ![Material editor](/materialeditor.png)